 Second, enable encryption on your device.
 It’s simple: Just follow the steps on your provider’s website:

 If you have an Android device, instructions will vary depending on the phone you have.
-Look for instructions on how to turn on encryption on the phone manufacturer’s website, or simply search online for articles outlining the steps (here are the steps for a Samsung S6).
+Look for instructions on how to turn on encryption on the phone manufacturer’s website, or simply search online for articles outlining the steps.

 If you haven’t done this yet, do it now.
 Right now.